Waukesha County Special One-Day Electronics and Appliance Recycling Event

 These collection events are for household electronics and appliances only.
 Businesses are required by Wisconsin law to recycle and there are several options to contract for these services listed on our website.

-The Village of Hartland will host the next collection event on Saturday, April 8 at 701 Progress Drive from 9:00 a.m. to noon.
+The City of New Berlin will host the next collection event on Saturday, March 11 at 16550 W. National Ave. from 9:00 a.m. to noon.
 For a list of upcoming events, business recycling options and locations to recycle broken or de-manufactured units, visit our website waukeshacounty.gov/recycling or call 262-896-8300.